 3. Keep stirring until the pears have soaked up the moisture and begin to soften.
 Then add the brandy and keep stirring for a minute or two, and then add the chopped almonds.
 Stir for a few minutes more until the rest of the moisture has been soaked up.
 Turn down the heat low and let the pear and nut mixture cool down a bit.

-4. Check the brie.
+4. Check the Brie.
 You want it to be melted just before the bursting point when you take it out of the oven.
 Coarsely chop the tarragon and mix in with the pears.
-Toast some rye or rustic bread, and then pour the pear and nut mixture over the brie before you serve.
+Toast some rye or rustic bread, and then pour the pear and nut mixture over the Brie.
+Serve your baked Brie with brandy pears immediately.